Real Estate Tax

 Pine-Richland School District

-View the 2018 Letter to the Township Manager re: the School Tax.
+View the 2020 Pine Richland School District Tax Letter to the Township Manager.
 For questions regarding the Pine Richland School District Millage, email Dana Kirk or call 724-625-7773.

 All requests for Municipal Lien letters, Tax Certification letters, and Real Estate Tax bills must be directed to Jordan Tax Service.
 Please allow 7 to 10 business days for processing requests.

 For example, we will calculate the local real estate taxes to be paid by a family living in a $100,000 home, with millage as of January 1, 2019: